Cherwell Valley Invitation Dart League

 Any team postponing any cup match (KO or Plate) with automatically forfeit the match regardless of the round of competition.
 However, very exceptional circumstances with be considered and re-arrangement permitted at the discretion of the committee who will decide upon a date when the match is to be replayed.
 Any team failing to play on the date set by the committee will forfeit the match.

-- The Annual General Meeting (AGM) is held at the end of every summer league to enable any rule amendments to be enforced before the commencement of the winter league.
+40) The Annual General Meeting (AGM) is held at the end of every summer league to enable any rule amendments to be enforced before the commencement of the winter league.
 It is expected that ALL teams send at least one representative to the AGM.
 Failure to send a representative to the AGM (not necessarily the captain) will result in that team starting the new season with a 10 point penalty)

 ** In order for everyone to enjoy the league in the manner which is intended we ask all players to treat each other with the respect they deserve and to play the game in the sportsman like way that is expected.
 This includes standing behind your opponent (not to the side) during his / her throw and all food and drink you may wish to have during your game to be consumed behind your opponent.
 Any player failing to adhere to these conditions may result in that player being suspended from playing in the league.